Automatic operations

 Tip processing

-Tip processing allows to include tips in the transaction.
-The processing takes on different forms based on the transaction and the tip parameters.
+Include tips in your transactions with tip processing.
+Tip processing takes on different forms based on the transaction and tip parameters.

 - 0=Do not prompt for tip amount.
 No prompt is made during the transaction and no tip line is included in the receipt.

 - 1=Prompt for tip.
-Tip is prompted during the transaction and the tip value is printed in the receipt automatically.
-This is also known as ‘Retail Tip’.
-When in this mode, if parameters TIPPERC1, TIPPERC2, TIPPERC3, TIPPERC4, and TIPPERC5 are different than 0.00, suggested tip values are also displayed.
+Tip is prompted during the transaction and the tip value is printed on the receipt.
+This is also known as "retail tip".
+In this mode, set one or more of the parameters

 Conditions: